BiD1/PHPNUXBILL-SSLCOMMERZ/README.md

 # PHPNUXBILL-SSLCOMMERZ
 Payment Gateway in Bangladesh

-IF you nned contact me.
+If you nned this payment gateway contact me.